by Eileen Quinn Knight, Ph.D. Profiles in Catholicism

 Brother Igor: Yes, I do.
-When I look back at my life up to now, the gifts I received have brought me to the most exciting and challenging experiences over and over again.
-I have the gifts of being a good listener, a great organizer and having a very creative mind.
+When I look back at my life up to now, the gifts I received have brought me the most exciting and challenging experiences over and over again.
+I have the gifts of being a good listener, a great organizer, and a very creative mind.
 These gifts have been the tools of my priesthood and through them, I have been able to do so much.
 For this, I am truly grateful that I have been able to be an instrument in the hands of the Church.

 Dr. Knight: What do you want the readers to understand after reading this interview about being a Capuchin brother?
 About living in a community?